 Disintegration of party structure

 The Liberals lost the 1998 elections to the Conservative Party led by Andres Pastrana, who began peace talks with the FARC in order to avert a total collapse of the state.
-At the same time, Pastrana restored ties with the US to revamp the strategy to combat drug trafficking.
+At the same time, Pastrana restored ties with the US to revamp the strategy to combat drug trafficking and the Marxist guerrillas.

 Pastrana’s presidency was widely considered a failure though, especially after talks failed with the FARC and the fall of the state seemed inevitable.